| Home |

 Four millennium oaks near the Ivor Crewe Lecture Hall.
 28 October 2019.

-This collection is well worth a visit and should you want an updated version of Table 1 of the original article, do not hesitate in contacting me.
+The campus millennium oaks is a collection well worth studying.
+Check the Google map for changes.
+And should you want an updated version of Table 1 of the original article, do not hesitate in contacting me.

 Contact: Maria Fremlin